Puzzling crime tales, start to finish, in 100 words

-The cop standing behind the robber threw him against the counter, while another officer grabbed the gun.
+The cop standing behind the robber threw him against the counter, as another officer grabbed the gun.

-“Thanks, Kelly,” said Sophie.
+“Thanks, Kelly,” Sophie said.
 “From now on, doughnuts are on the house.”

 “The best thing is you get the entire story with a great plot and climax in 100 words.
 Then he does it over and over again with the next story.